-Caltech Loans

-Awarded to students who are not eligible for or who may have used their eligibility for Federal Perkins Loans.
-Generally, no interest is charged and no repayment of principal is required while a student maintains a continuous course of study at Caltech.
-Like the Federal Perkins Loan program, repayment on Caltech Loans begins nine months after graduation, leaving school, or less than half-time enrollment.
-Caltech Loans carry an annual interest rate of 5 percent.
-More specific information is provided on the promissory note and the disclosure statement provided to students prior to disbursement of the loan.
+Caltech and Institute Loans are used to supplement the Institute's Federal Perkins Loan funds.
+Generally, no interest is charged and no repayment of principal is required while a student maintains a continuous course of study as an undergraduate at Caltech.
+Repayment begins nine months after leaving school or dropping below half-time status.
+For Caltech Loans, interest is then charged at a rate of 5 percent on the unpaid balance until the loan has been repaid in full.
+Institute Loans are interest-free.
+As with Federal Perkins Loans, if the student transfers to another institution or attends graduate school, no payments need be made on the principal or interest as long as half-time attendance is maintained.
+More specific information is provided to each borrower on the promissory note and in a disclosure statement given to students prior to disbursement of the loan.

-Cecil L. Kilgore Student Loans are available to members of all undergraduate classes, including freshmen, under the same general guidelines established for Caltech Loans as described above.
+Cecil L. Kilgore Student Loans are available to members of all undergraduate and graduate classes, including freshmen, under the same general guidelines established for Caltech Loans as described above.
 It is the fund's policy to make loans available at the lowest possible cost to the student, with priority given to students in the field of power engineering.

 Other Loans/Emergency Loans may be available to students regardless of their eligibility for financial aid.
 The Hoover Loan Fund enables students to borrow small sums of money to cover unforeseen emergencies.
 These loans are usually payable within the same academic year and are administered by the dean of students on a case-by-case basis.
-Additional information and applications may be obtained from the Dean of Students Office.
+Additional information and applications may be obtained from the Dean of Students' Office.